modonovan/cv/index.md

 Professional Summary
 ---------

 A passionate member of the Network Engineering community for over 15 years.
 As well as a grounding on technical helpdesks and more recently providing consultative sales support as a Pre Sales Engineer, Network Engineering is where my passion lies.
-I am a well respected and active member of many Networking communities such as [INOG](https://inog.net) where I am a member of the Program Committee and [INEX](https://www.inex.ie) which are over and above my day to day employment.
+Well respected and active member of many Networking communities such as [INOG](https://inog.net) where I am a member of the Program Committee and [INEX](https://www.inex.ie) which are over and above my day to day employment.
 Calm in a crisis and keen to learn new work practices and technologies.
 I have earned many of my skills and certifications through self training and studying.
 Looking for the next challenge back in a role in Network Engineering preferably one which allows me development my network automation skills.

 Technical Skills
 -------

-* **Proficient** -
-* **Advanced** -
-* **Beginner** -
+**Proficient** - Routing, Switching, BGP, OSPF, MPLS, Traffic Engineering, Cisco, Juniper, Nokia SR, Peering, Transit, Solution Design
+**Advanced** - Linux, IPSEC, opennms, Nagios, LibreNMS, DWDM, SDH, PDH, Project Management **Beginner** - Ansible, Python, Ruby, Napalm, Load Balancers

 Certifications and Qualifications